-- 28. Part 3 of the report explains the next steps that will be taken as part of plan-making and SEA. - 29.
-This is the final version of the SEA Environmental Report, which incorporates the recommendations made through Independent Examination.
-The examiner is satisfied that the SEA requirements have been met.

-- 30. BNDP will now be subject to a referendum, organised by the Local Planning Authority.
+- 24. Part 3 of the report explains the next steps that will be taken as part of plan-making and SEA. - 25.
+Following consultation, responses will be considered before the BNDP and SEA Environmental Report are finalised for submission.
+Following submission, the plan and supporting evidence will be published for further consultation, and then subject to an independent examination.
+At examination, BNDP will be considered in terms of whether it meets the Basic Conditions for Neighbourhood Plans and is in general conformity with the Local Plans. - 26.
+If the examination leads to a favourable outcome, BNDP will then be subject to a referendum, organised by the Local Planning Authority.
 If more than 50% of those who vote agree with BNDP, then it will be 'made'.
-Once 'made' BNDP will become part of the development plan for East Suffolk and the Broads Authority, covering the defined neighbourhood area. - 31.
+Once 'made' BNDP will become part of the development plan for East Suffolk and the Broads Authority, covering the defined neighbourhood area. - 27.
 The SEA regulations require measures envisaged concerning monitoring to be outlined in this report.
-This refers to the monitoring of likely significant effects of BNDP to identify any unforeseen effects early and take remedial action as appropriate. - 32.
+This refers to the monitoring of likely significant effects of BNDP to identify any unforeseen effects early and take remedial action as appropriate. - 28.
 It is anticipated that monitoring of effects of BNDP will be undertaken by East Suffolk Council and the Broads Authority as part of the process of preparing their Annual Monitoring Reports (AMR).
 No additional monitoring measures have been identified at this stage.

-- 33. Collective Community Planning has been commissioned by the Bungay Neighbourhood Development Plan (BNDP) Steering Group to lead the Strategic Environmental Assessment process in support of the emerging BNDP. - 34.
-The BNDP is being prepared under the Localism Act 2011 and the Neighbourhood Planning (General) Regulations 2021, and in the context of the Local Plans for East Suffolk Waveney and the Broads Authority. - 35.
-Once 'made' the BNDP will have material weight when determining planning applications, alongside the current local plans. - 36.
+- 29. Collective Community Planning has been commissioned by the Bungay Neighbourhood Development Plan (BNDP) Steering Group to lead the Strategic Environmental Assessment process in support of the emerging BNDP. - 30.
+The BNDP is being prepared under the Localism Act 2011 and the Neighbourhood Planning (General) Regulations 2021, and in the context of the Local Plans for East Suffolk Waveney and the Broads Authority. - 31.
+Once 'made' the BNDP will have material weight when determining planning applications, alongside the current local plans. - 32.
 SEA is a mechanism for considering and communicating the likely effects of an emerging plan, and alternatives, with a view to avoiding and mitigating negative effects and maximising positive effects.
-Screening of BNDP identified the potential for significant effects on the environment and therefore a full SEA is required. - 37.
-It is a requirement that SEA is undertaken in line with the procedures prescribed by the Environmental Assessment of Plans and Programmes Regulations 2004 (as amended), which transposed into national law EU Directive 2001/42/EC on SEA. - 38.
+SEA of BNDP is a legal requirement. - 33.
+It is a requirement that SEA is undertaken in line with the procedures prescribed by the Environmental Assessment of Plans and Programmes Regulations 2004, which transposed into national law EU Directive 2001/42/EC on SEA. - 34.
 A report known as the Environmental Report must be published for consultation alongside the draft plan, which "identifies, describes and evaluates" the likely significant effects of implementing "the plan, and reasonable alternatives".
-The report must be considered alongside consultation responses when finalising the plan. - 39.
-The Environmental Report sets out information to meet the requirements of the Regulations and sets out information in relation to the following questions: - What has plan-making / SEA involved up to this point? - What are the SEA findings at this stage? - What happens next - 40.
-This is the final SEA Environmental Report, which incorporates the recommendations made at Independent Examination of BNDP. - 41.
-Each of the questions identified above have been answered in a different section of this report.
+The report must be considered alongside consultation responses when finalising the plan. - 35.
+The Environmental Report must answer the following three questions: - What has plan-making / SEA involved up to this point? - What are the SEA findings at this stage? - What happens next - 36.
+This Environmental Report for the BNDP is to be published alongside the pre-submission version of the plan, under Regulation 14 of the Neighbourhood Planning Regulations (2012, as amended). - 37.
+Each of the questions identified in paragraph 7 has been answered in a different section of this report.